ReDI-School/intro-java/lessons/lesson1/exercise3.md

 ---
 title: "Exercise 3: Starting point of a Java Program"
-parent: First Steps with Java
+parent: 01 - First Steps with Java
+grand_parent: Lessons
 nav_order: 3
 ---

 # Exercise 3: Starting point of a Java Program
 Please do this exercise in a group with other students.